h45h1rSec/h45h1rSec/README.md

 - 🌐 Exploring various cybersecurity domains, including network security, ethical hacking, and incident response.
 - 💼 Actively seeking opportunities for internships and hands-on experiences in the cybersecurity field.

-## Projects

-### [Project Name 1]

-- Description: Brief description of the project.
-- Technologies Used: List of technologies, tools, and languages used.
-- [Link to Project Repository or Demo]

-### [Project Name 2]

-- Description: Brief description of the project.
-- Technologies Used: List of technologies, tools, and languages used.
-- [Link to Project Repository or Demo]

 ## Skills